NethermindEth/Forta-Agents/impossible-finance/New-Pair/README.md

   - Fired when the contract `Swap Factory V1` emits a `PairCreated` event
   - Severity is always set to "info"
   - Type is always set to "info"
-  - Mention any other type of metadata fields included with this alert
   - Metadata fields
     - token\_0: A token in the pair
     - token\_1: A token in the pair